- Academic Eligibility

 Field Study (X964) courses are work experiences approved by some departments and are selected to augment traditional classroom activities.
 The student is evaluated on the knowledge and skills acquired as a result of the experience.
 Emphasis is placed on the academic and practical value of the work.

-Independent Study (X974) courses generally involve extensive reading and tutorial sessions with the faculty supervisor and also may involve written papers.
+Independent Study (X974) courses generally involve extensive reading and tutorial sessions with the faculty supervisor and also may involve written papers and other assessments.
 The subject of Independent Study usually is a continuation in greater depth of a topic covered in a regular course, allowing students to study topics of particular individual interest.

 Special Study (X984) courses are designed for a group of students, rather than for a single individual.
 This type of course may be used to study a timely topic, one in which there is current, but not necessarily lasting, interest.
-It also may be used to launch an experimental course before the course is incorporated into the regular curriculum.
+It also may be used to launch an experimental course before incorporating it into the regular curriculum.

 Undergraduate Research (X994) courses are individual research projects carried out by students under faculty supervision.
 The student defines the research topic, proposes a methodology, carries out the research, and writes a report.